Denpasar: Culture and sights

 Participants of the Baleganjur Festival in Denpasar in 2019.

 While arts and culture in Denpasar are largely synonymous with Hindu art and culture, there has also been a high level of interaction with other cultures that accompanied the arrival of visitors from all walks of life.
 Traditional values inspired by Hindu religious rituals still strongly influence the city.

 Traditional Balinese culture is still deeply rooted in Denpasar.
-It may include values, norms, and behavior in society based on patrilineal kinship systems.
+It includes values, norms, and behaviors in society based on patrilineal kinship systems.
 However, over time many of the customary laws have been disputed by people, especially regarding matters of gender and inheritance.

 Denpasar has various sights to offer: